wp-media/wp-rocket-helpers/preload/wp-rocket-preload-sitemap-control/README.md

-# WP Rocket | Customize Preload Sitemap
+# WP Rocket | Preload Sitemap Control

 Customize WP Rocket's preload by modifying the sitemaps to be used.